Teaching Good House Behaviors: 2-3 Months

-It is harder to correct poor house manners than it is to prevent them from happening so it’s our job to teach good house manners.
+It is harder to rectify poor house manners than it is to prevent them from happening.
+So, it’s our job to reinforce appropriate habits abundantly.

 Guide dogs must be must be trustworthy in all settings including their partner’s home, hotels, office settings, and other people’s homes.

-Our job is to teach the puppy correct and acceptable house behavior and then test their skills as they mature and age.
-In order to do so a solid foundation must be given to the puppy at a young age in the home.
+Our job is to teach the puppy safe and acceptable house behavior and then test their skills only as they mature and prove reliable.
+In order to do so, a solid foundation must be given to the puppy at a young age in the home.